rhdhorchestrator/rhdhorchestrator.github.io/content/main/docs/serverless-workflows/configuration/token-propagation.md

 You can see a full example here: https://github.com/rhdhorchestrator/workflow-token-propagation-example.

-# Configuring OIDC properties at SonataFlowPlatform level (Cluster-wide OIDC configuration)
+# Configuring OIDC properties at SonataFlowPlatform level (Cluster-wide OIDC configuration) {#platform-oidc}
 This short guide shows how to inject the Quarkus OIDC settings once at platform‑scope so that all present and future workflows automatically authenticate incoming requests and expose $WORKFLOW.identity.

 # Prerequisites